 When you’re inside your network, you’re operating with assumptions.
 You assume your firewall rules are correct.
 You assume that service you disabled actually stopped listening.
 You assume the network configuration you set up six months ago is still in place.
 But reality doesn’t care about assumptions.

 I learned this the hard way a few years back when managing servers for a client.
 We had strict internal policies – everything was documented, firewall rules were reviewed quarterly, the works.
-Then a routine external scan revealed port 8080 was wide open, running an outdated version of Tomcat we thought we’d decomissioned.
+Then a routine external scan revealed port 8080 was wide open, running an outdated version of Tomcat we thought we’d decommissioned.
 It had been sitting there for eight months, completely visible to anyone who bothered to look.
 Our internal checks never caught it because we weren’t looking at what was actually exposed – we were checking what should have been there according to our documentation.

-What External Scans Actually Show You
+What External Port Scans Actually Show You

 An external port scan gives you the attacker’s perspective.
 It doesn’t care about your network diagrams or your security policy documents.
 It simply tells you: here are all the ports accepting connections from the internet right now, on this IP address.
 This is your actual attack surface.

 The difference is crucial.
 Internal tools like netstat or ss show you what’s listening locally, but they don’t show you what’s made it through your firewall, your cloud security groups, or your network address translation.
 External scans reveal the truth – the services that anyone with your public IP address can reach and potentially exploit.
+If you’ve never audited your infrastructure from the outside, you might be surprised by how many unnecessary open ports are actually reachable.

 Configuration Drift Happens to Everyone